tlbdk/tlbdk.github.io/pages/management/management.md

 * Responsibility and decision-making competence should be in the bottom of the organization hierarchy
     * Managements job is to help execute on decisions not make them
 * Technical skilled people that can cover more roles and take responsibility are the types you want to hire
-    * Rather get one person for twice the money than to for half that neither can or will take responsibility
+    * Rather get one person for twice the money than two for half, that neither can or will take responsibility
 * Fixers/project secretary instead of "manager/coach/etc"
     * Not all tasks in a team are technical and especially in big organization the team might have jobs where having someone with a "pushy" personality that don't take no for an answer would be a better fitter than a highly skilled technical introvert.